Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Baylor Performance Insights

-- The Bears have a +239 scoring differential, topping opponents by 7.3 points per game.
-They're putting up 77.1 points per game to rank 54th in college basketball and are allowing 69.8 per outing to rank 167th in college basketball.
+- The Bears are outscoring opponents by 7.3 points per game with a +239 scoring differential overall.
+They put up 77.1 points per game (54th in college basketball) and allow 69.8 per outing (167th in college basketball).

-- The 30.1 rebounds per game Baylor averages rank 270th in the nation, and are 1.1 more than the 29 its opponents collect per contest.
+- Baylor records 30.1 rebounds per game (270th in college basketball) while allowing 29 per outing to its opponents.
+It outrebounds opponents by 1.1 boards per game.

-- Baylor connects on 9.6 three-pointers per game (15th in college basketball) at a 37.1% rate (37th in college basketball), compared to the 6.8 per game its opponents make at a 32% rate.
+- Baylor makes 9.6 three-pointers per game (15th in college basketball) while shooting 37.1% from beyond the arc (36th in college basketball).
+It is making 2.8 more threes per contest than its opponents, who drain 6.8 per game while shooting 32%.

-- The Bears rank 26th in college basketball with 100.4 points scored per 100 possessions, and 158th in college basketball defensively with 90.9 points conceded per 100 possessions.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.